Kayaking what you need to know

-During the summer you can pop a packed lunch into a bag and pop it in the storage box in the red kayak and head off.
-You can gently paddle down Newton Creek soaking in the sunshine and views.
+You can pop a packed lunch into a bag and pop it in the storage box in the red kayak and head off down Newton Creek soaking in the sunshine and views.
 You’ll see St. Peter’s Church perched on the hill in Noss Mayo and as you head down you’ll pass Bridgend Quay.

-Follow the river down past The Dolphin Inn in Newton Ferrers, you can moor up for a short break to grab a cold drink from the local Post Office or a fresh sausage roll from the butchers, before carrying on down to the Town Quay.
+Follow the river down past The Dolphin Inn in Newton Ferrers, you can moor up to get your provisions, there’s a community run store & Post Office as well as a tiny Co-op, before carrying on down to the Town Quay.

 If you turn right at the end of the Creek you can join The Yealm and paddle in between the yachts – they start getting very impressive at this part of the river – heading smoothly along enjoying the sights and sounds of the water.
 Sometimes it’s nice to just cruise this part, listening to the masts jangle in the breeze, getting some vitamin D into your body.

 Then just head down until you find a little beach that takes your fancy, pull up, jump in and then dry off whilst tucking into your lunch.
-A very simple pleasure, but I promise you you’ll feast on it it for months if not years, it will sustain until you can come back!
+A very simple pleasure, but one you’ll remember for months if not years.

 Safety and further Information